-2.6.2.6 Condition Codes (RXICD1X-RXICD3X) and Clinical Classification Codes (RXCCC1X-RXCCC3X)
+2.6.2.6 Clinical Classification Codes (RXCCC1X-RXCCC3X)

 Information on household-reported medical conditions associated with each prescribed medicine event is provided on this file.
-There are up to three condition and clinical classification codes listed for each prescribed medicine event (99.81 percent of prescribed medicine events have 0-3 condition records linked).
-To obtain complete information associated with an event, the analyst must link to the 2011 Medical Conditions File.
-Details on how to link to the MEPS 2011 Medical Conditions File are provided in the 2011 Appendix File.
+There are up to three clinical classification codes listed for each prescribed medicine event (99.72 percent of prescribed medicine events have 0-3 condition records linked).
+To obtain complete information associated with an event, the analyst must link to the 2013 Medical Conditions File.
+Details on how to link to the MEPS 2013 Medical Conditions File are provided in the 2013 Appendix File.
 The user should note that, for confidentiality restrictions, provider-reported condition information (for non-prescription medicines events) is not publicly available.
 Provider-reported condition data for non-prescription medicines events can be accessed only through the MEPS Data Center.

-The medical conditions reported by the HC respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2011 ICD-9-CM codes, including medical condition, V-codes, and a small number of E-codes, by professional coders.
-Although codes were verified and error rates did not exceed 2.5 percent for any coder, analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed.
-For detailed information on conditions, please refer to the documentation on the 2011 Medical Conditions File.
-For frequencies of conditions by event type, please see the 2011 Appendix File, HC-144I.
+The medical conditions reported by the HC respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2013 ICD-9-CM codes, including medical condition, V-codes, and a small number of E-codes, by professional coders.
+Although codes were verified and error rates did not exceed 2 percent for any coder, analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed.
+For detailed information on conditions, please refer to the documentation on the 2013 Medical Conditions File.
+For frequencies of conditions by event type, please see the 2013 Appendix File, HC-160I.

 The ICD-9-CM condition codes were aggregated into clinically meaningful categories.
 These categories, included on the file as RXCCC1X-RXCCC3X, were generated using Clinical Classification Software (CCS) (formerly known as Clinical Classifications for Health Care Policy Research (CCHPR)), which aggregates conditions and V-codes into mutually exclusive categories, most of which are clinically homogeneous.
+Starting with the 2013 file, the ICD-9-CM condition and procedure codes variables are omitted.